Sauceyyq/C2F-Fusion/README.md

 </div>

 > [!NOTE]
-> This repository currently contains the supplementary material and code implementation for the paper.
 >
 > 🚀 **The full source code, datasets, and pretrained models will be made publicly available upon acceptance.**